-Are Liverpool Set to Usurp Arsenal as the Premier League’s ‘Next Best’?
+Are Liverpool set to usurp Arsenal as the Premier League’s ‘next best’?

 — talkSPORT (@talkSPORT) April 26, 2023

-However, it’s hard to ignore the reality that this Arsenal side buckled in big games last season.
-Drawing 2-2 with West Ham after going two goals to the good, plus a 3-3 stalemate with a relegated Southampton outfit, are just two examples of the Gunners misfiring when the pressure was on.
+But it’s hard to ignore the fact that this is an Arsenal side which buckled in big games last season.
+Drawing 2-2 with West Ham after going two goals to the good, plus a 3-3 stalemate with a hapless Southampton outfit, are just two examples of the Gunners misfiring when the pressure was on.

 The manner in which the Reds finished the 2022/23 campaign was imperious, harking back to the glories of 2019/20.

-Their attacking play had the joie de vivre which has been present in Jurgen Klopp’s best work at the club – 27 goals scored in those last ten games was quite the return.
+Their attacking play had the joie de vivre that has been present in Jurgen Klopp’s best work at the club – 27 goals scored in those last ten games was quite the return.

 Liverpool’s 6-1 win against Leeds isn’t their first lopsided win of the season, yet they’re still 8th in the Premier League.